fbpx

 Rick Pitino (Massachusetts)

-College basketball coach; 1996 and 2013 NCAA Champion; College basketball Hall of Fame
+College basketball coach; 1996 and 2013 NCAA Champion; Member of the College Basketball Hall of Fame

 Francis A. “Sonny” Pittaro (Brown)